quouch/quouch/README.md

 ### 3.2 Running tests

 Running all tests is pretty simple, it only needs this command: `rails test`.
+This command does not run System Tests.
+For that, you need to run `rails test:system`.
 > Running tests after `dev:populate` might result in unexpected test failures.
 Tests expect the DB to be empty!

 However, it's a good idea to run tests in the testing environment, so your development environment doesn't get polluted